carreraSilvio/RPGDatabase/README.md

 # RPG Database
 Create and manage the data for your RPG.
-Allows you to create the basic set-up for your grand adventure!
+It allows you to create the basic set-up for your grand adventure!

 ![Imgur](https://i.imgur.com/4b4oGt8.gif)

 ## Features
-* Actors: Create the characters that will be part of your adventure.
+* Actors: Create the characters that will take part in your adventure.
-* Classes: Define how each actor class attributes will grow, weapons allowed and skills unlocks.
+* Classes: Define how attributes will grow, weapons allowed and skills it unlocks.
-* Skills: Robust options to create many types of skills .
+* Skills: Robust options to create many types of skills.
-* Items: Configure the items in your game.
-Easily create key story items.
+* Items: Potions, antidotes, bombs or quest items.
+Configure the items in your game.
-* Weapons: Manage all the weapons in game and what how they wil affect the actors.
+* Weapons: Create all the weapons the game will have and how they will affect the actors.

 ## Prerequisites
 Unity 2018.3 and up